 Syed Balakhi v Southern Land Securities Limited UKUT 0239 (LC)

-The above dispute is an important case for all professionals operating in residential property management.
+The above service charge dispute is an important case for all professionals operating in residential property management.
 The case involved a reserve fund for future expenditure on a 100 year old property in Mayfair.
 Common sense suggests that such a property would require substantial reserves in place to cover major works that might be required in the future.
 However, Mr Balakhi did not see this as a foregone conclusion and he challenged the landlord to prove that the amount requested for reserves was reasonable.

 The landlord was unable to substantiate the amount claimed and a tribunal ruled in favour of Mr Balakhi.
 The lesson of the dispute is clear.
 Reserves set aside for future expenditure need to be supported by professional evidence either through a well thought out planned maintenance programme or a detailed surveyors report.